knowledgecode/WebSocket-for-Android/README.md

     };

 All these parameters are omissible.
 The origin will be set empty if omit it.
 The maxConnectTime is a wait time for connection.
 The default value will be 20,000 milliseconds if omit it.
 The maxTextMessageSize and the maxBinaryMessageSize are receivable maximum size from server.
 The default values will be 32,768 bytes if omit them.
-Recommend to do as the following to make common source code available for devices such as Android 4.4 and iOS 6 or greater which support the native API.
+Recommend to do as the following to make common source code available for devices such as Android 4.4 and iOS 6 or greater which support the native API:

     if (WebSocket.pluginOptions) {
         WebSocket.pluginoptions = {